IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ## Accessing the user interface
 {: #access-ui}

-[After you configure the {{site.data.keyword.mdms_short}} device for Ethernet connectivity](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-set-up-device#connect-device), you're ready to access the OSNEXUS QuantaStor user interface (UI) so you can begin loading data onto the device.
+[After you configure the {{site.data.keyword.mdms_short}} device for Ethernet connectivity](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-set-up-device#connect-device), you're ready to access the OSNEXUS QuantaStor user interface so you can begin loading data onto the device.

 ### Step 1.
 Retrieve your service credentials
 {: #retrieve-service-credentials}